dlang/DIPs/DIPs/DIP1NNN-DK.md

 However, sometimes using these operations is necessary for performance.
 Take for example a [tagged union](https://en.wikipedia.org/wiki/Tagged_union).
-To save on memory, it overlaps multiple fields of possibly different types, and then uses an integer to keep track which type of the union is currently valid.
+To save on memory, it overlaps multiple fields of possibly different types, and then uses an integer tag to keep track which type of the union is currently valid.
 As discussed above however, this is not allowed in `@safe` code when pointers, arrays or classes are among the union members.
 One idea is to encapsulate a tagged union using a templated type and use `@trusted` getter methods that ensure the pointer members are only accessed when the tag ensures the underlying data is a valid pointer.
 The package [sumtype](http://code.dlang.org/packages/sumtype) does this.